AQuaZar/kottans-backend/README.md

 * GROUP BY - a clause used with aggregate functions to combine data from one or more columns.
 * HAVING limit the results of a query based on an aggregate property.

+To select data that is stored in two tables we use JOIN clause.
+There are several types of joins, the simplest one is a **cross-join**, where every row of first table is combined with other row of another table, the more useful one is **inner join** where only such rows are combined where specified column values are the same.
+Whereas inner join provides us data only if there are matching records in both table, using LEFT or RIGHT **outer join** we can still have records (from left or right table respectively) even if they don't have accordance in another table.

 Normalized forms:

 1. Amount of columns are have to be the same for all rows.